klaalo/shibboleth-idp-dockerized/README.md

 This is heavy handedly slimmed down image from Shibboleth Identity Provider software previously built based on [CSC fork](https://github.com/CSCfi/shibboleth-idp-dockerized) of original [Unicon image](https://github.com/Unicon/shibboleth-idp-dockerized) that has not been updated since.

 Refer to [Dockerfile](https://github.com/klaalo/shibboleth-idp-dockerized/blob/master/latest/Dockerfile) for details of current version.
-We do not promise active maintenance unless otherwise specifically agree.
+We do not promise active maintenance unless otherwise specifically agreed.
 If you find images lagging behind, please do update:

 <a href="https://github.com/klaalo/shibboleth-idp-dockerized/fork">
     <img src="https://misc.karilaalo.fi/pics/icons8-git.svg" />